microsoft/ApplicationInsights-Kubernetes/README.md

 Both **ASP.NET Core** and **.NET Core** applications are supported.

-* For **ASP.NET Core** Application: Refer [Getting Started](https://github.com/Microsoft/ApplicationInsights-Kubernetes/wiki/Getting-Started-for-ASP.NET-Core-Applications) for a simple walk-through.
+* For **ASP.NET Core** Application: Refer to [Getting Started](https://github.com/Microsoft/ApplicationInsights-Kubernetes/wiki/Getting-Started-for-ASP.NET-Core-Applications) for a simple walk-through.

-* For **.NET Core** Application: Refer [Getting Started](examples/BasicConsoleAppILogger/README.md) for a simple walk-through.
+* For **.NET Core** Application: Refer to [Getting Started](examples/BasicConsoleAppILogger/README.md) for a simple walk-through.

-* Follow [this example](examples/BasicUsage_clr21_RBAC) for Role-based access control (RBAC) enabled Kubernetes clusters.
+* Follow [this example](examples/BasicUsage_clr21_RBAC) for **Role-based access control (RBAC)** enabled Kubernetes clusters.

 ### Configuration Details

-Customize configurations are supported for `v1.0.2+`.
+Customize configurations are supported starting with version 1.0.2 of the ApplicationInsights.Kubernetes package.
 There are several ways to customize the settings.
 For example:

-1. By the code:
+1. Using code:

     ```csharp
     services.AddApplicationInsightsKubernetesEnricher(option=> {